5.3.1 Non-agency Payments

 Election to have a percentage (less than 100%) of a non-agency payment made to a third party credited each month

-Parents can apply to have an amount paid to a third party credited against an enforceable maintenance liability (CSRC Act section 71A).
+Parents can apply to have an amount paid to a third party credited against an enforceable maintenance liability or a carer liability (CSRC Act section 71A).

 For amounts paid on or after 1 July 2008, the payer and the payee can agree to specify a percentage (that is less than 100%) at which the ongoing liability will be met by a third party non-agency payment (CSRC Act section 71A(2)).
 The percentage agreed to by the payee and payer cannot be changed after the NAP has been accepted.